lucasew/lucasew/README.md

 - I like to know why the things work the way they work and I don't trust nothing that I can't question about and get a satisfactory answer.
 - I try to not optimize what shouldn't exist.
 Less is more.
 Isolate or eliminate chaos.
 I do consulting though.
 - Always learning something.
 Sometimes I post about on Twitter, my [Telegram channel (pt_BR)](https://t.me/canaldolucao) and on my blog.
 - Looking for short technical challenges, not political ones.
+Have one?
+Tell me more on lucas@lew.tec.br!